Saurabh Netravalkar: International cricket

 In November 2019, he led US in the 2019–20 Regional Super50 tournament.
 Following to this he played and captained United States's in the 2019 United Arab Emirates Tri-Nation Series.
 In the opening match of the series, against the United Arab Emirates, he took five wickets for 32 runs.
 He became the first bowler for the United States to take a five-wicket haul in an ODI match.
 In September 2020, he was signed by the Golden State Grizzlies team for the 2021 Minor League Cricket season.

 In October 2021, he played in 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 In May 2022, he was part of the team which participated in round 12 and round 13 of the 2019–2023 ICC Cricket World Cup League 2 tournament.
 In the second match of the twelfth round, he became the USA's leading wicket-taker in limited overs cricket.

 In June 2022, he played in 2022 ICC Men's T20 World Cup Global Qualifier B tournament in Zimbabwe.
 In the USA's second match of the tournament, against Singapore, he became the first bowler for the United States to take a five-wicket haul in a T20I match.

 On June 6, 2024, Netravalkar gained international fame and became an overnight sensation after playing a pivotal role in engineering a famous victory against Pakistan by bowling the super over during the 2024 ICC Men's T20 World Cup.
 He successfully defended 18 runs in the super over to help America register a remarkable upset victory over much favored opponents in the calibre of Pakistan marking America's second consecutive win in the tournament.
 The victory lifted America to the top of the table in their Group and increased the qualification chances for the Super Eight round.
 Following his performance, his colleagues at Oracle acknowledged his achievement in cricket and he apparently took office leave until 17 June 2024, according to some reports.
 He got the wickets of Rohit Sharma and Virat Kohli cheaply and gave the mighty Indian cricket team a run for their money when the two teams met in the World T20 group fixture at New York.
 He also dropped Suryakumar Yadav's catch at a critical juncture of the game, which India eventually won by 7 wickets with Yadav scoring an unbeaten half-century.

+In January 2026, Netravalkar was named in USA's squad for the 2026 T20 World Cup.
+In his first match against India of that tournament, he broke Sanath Jayasuriya’s record of conceding the most runs in a T20 World Cup match, conceding 65 runs in his 4 overs while going wicketless.